Business expertise tapped for smarter disaster aid

 The private sector has also given more cash, with corporate donations tending to rise sharply when big natural disasters hit the headlines.

-In recent years, funding from private sources -- businesses, individuals, foundations and trusts -- has accounted for about a quarter of all humanitarian aid, rising to $4.3 billion in 2010 from $2.7 billion in 2006, according to Global Humanitarian Assistance, a British-based group that monitors aid flows.
+In recent years, funding from private sources -- businesses, individuals, foundations and trusts -- has accounted for about a quarter of all humanitarian aid, rising to $4.3 billion (2.7 billion pounds) in 2010 from $2.7 billion in 2006, according to Global Humanitarian Assistance, a British-based group that monitors aid flows.

 The U.N. refugee agency, the U.N.
 High Commissioner for Refugees (UNHCR), alone has managed to increase corporate-sector income to $32 million in 2011 from $3.7 million in 2006.